CTI-VISION/PERR/README.md

 Please sign and stamp on the [agreement](agreement), then email it to Xun Gao (<gaoxun.gx@alibaba-inc.com>)

 # Cite
-If you find this code useful for your research, please consider citing:
+If you find this paper useful for your research, please consider citing:

 ```
 @INPROCEEDINGS{gao2021perr,